jim-schwoebel/allie/training/readme.md

 Now you're ready to go to load these models and [make predictions](https://github.com/jim-schwoebel/allie/tree/master/models).

 ## [Metrics](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics)
-Various [metrics](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics) are used based on the problem type.

-Here are the standard metrics calculated for every model trained.
+Metrics are standardized across all model training methods to allow for interoperability across the various AutoML frameworks used.
+These methods differ between classification and regression models, and use the [scikit-learn metrics API](https://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics).

 ### Classification
 See the [Classification metrics section](https://scikit-learn.org/stable/modules/model_evaluation.html#classification-metrics) of the user guide for further details.